 What To Do If You Face ‘Driving Under The Influence of Drugs’ Accusations

-If you are stopped by the police on suspicion of drug & drive we can help.
+We can help if you are stopped by the police on suspicion of a drug drive offence.

 As with any piece of new legislation we are going through a phase of testing the law.